The Xen Project is Built for Cloud Computing

 - A Xen Toolstack that exposes the XAPI interface.
 When we refer to XAPI as a toolstack, we typically include all dependencies and components that are needed for XAPI to operate (e.g. xenopsd).

 - An interface for remotely configuring and controlling virtualised guests running on a Xen-enabled host.
-XAPI is the core component of XenServer and XCP.
+XAPI is the core component of XenServer.

 XAPI adds additional functionality compared to other Xen toolstacks, including:

 - Extending the software to cover multiple hosts